Margaret Pomeranz: Early life and education

-In between her studies, she spent two-and-a-half years in Vienna, where she worked as a stringer for The Bulletin and ABC Rural Radio.
+Her German studies led her to travel to Vienna, where she spent two-and-a-half years.
+There, she worked as a stringer for The Bulletin and ABC Rural Radio.
 She wrote stories about such things as Australian sales to Hungarian farmers, and the effects of the Russian wheat crop failing.
+Returning to Australia in 1971, having been strongly influenced by European intellectualism and its related philosophical freedom, she completed her degree at Macquarie before enrolling in a screenwriting course at the Playwrights' Studio at the National Institute of Dramatic Art (NIDA).

 Career

-Pomeranz joined the Special Broadcasting Service (SBS) in 1980 as writer and producer, working on TV programs such Front Up, Subsonics and the AFI and IF Awards.
+Pomeranz joined the Special Broadcasting Service (SBS) in 1980 as writer and producer, working as executive producer on TV programs such Front Up and Subsonics, and the AFI and IF Awards.